Betta fish tanks – From a quick glance at some of the products being sold you might think anything will do!

 So a 1-gallon really is the absolute minimum acceptable betta tank size, though we would never recommend one so small ourselves.

 Many expert keepers do keep numerous fish very well in 1-gallon aquariums, and many people passionately argue that a 1-gallon is all that’s needed.
 But we’re more in the 2.5 gallons+ camp ourselves.

 The Smallest Recommended For All But Experts is a 2.5 Gallon Tank

-Although arguably the smallest acceptable tank for a betta is 1 gallon, we strongly recommend that causal / beginner / amateur fish keepers opt for a 2.5-gallon tank as a minimum.
+Although arguably the smallest acceptable betta fish tank size is 1 gallon, we strongly recommend that causal / beginner / amateur fish keepers opt for a 2.5-gallon aquarium as a minimum.

-The extra water in a 2.5-gallon tank when compared to a 1-gallon tank will mean ammonia and other toxic substances that build up in the water will always be less concentrated and therefore have a less detrimental effect on your betta’s health.
+The extra water in a 2.5-gallon when compared to a 1-gallon aquarium will mean ammonia and other toxic substances that build up in the water will always be less concentrated and therefore have a less detrimental effect on your betta’s health.